shakahl/go-schemaless/README.md

-This is an open-source, MIT-licensed implementation of Uber's Schemaless (immutable BigTable-style sharded MySQL/Postgres)
+This is an open-source, MIT-licensed implementation of Uber's Schemaless (immutable BigTable-style sharded MySQL/Postgres).

-All code is in Golang, no exceptions.
+All code is in Golang.

 DATABASE SUPPORT